 - When you go through immigration at the airport, I was expecting a US customs officer.
 I got an American Samoa stamp in my passport and it was American Samoan customs, not US Immigration.

-- Lots of Western Union and money transfer places here.
+- Lots of the Western Union and money transfer places here.
 Many people come from Samoa to American Samoa to work and send money back home.
 Per capita GDP in American Samoa is about $8,000 vs $5,600 in Samoa.

 - Samoa (both) is more religious than the southern US.
 That is in no way an exaggeration.
 They call it the Pacific Bible belt.
 Everywhere where I went they had Christian music playing, often Samoan Christian music.
 Everything shuts down on Sundays.